CTJMID/CV/README.md

 I find the mentor role forces you to develop your own working styles and skills, as well as guiding and coaching your mentee.

-My most recent mentee, in my previous role, helped me understand different ways of working, and different ways that people absorb concepts and ideas.
-In turn as a product of our developmental relationship I helped him achieve his ambition of securing an Assistant Manager position within our company.
+For example, my most recent mentee, in my previous role, helped me understand different ways of working, and alternative ways that people absorb concepts and ideas.
+In turn, as a product of our developmental relationship I helped him achieve his ambition of securing an Assistant Manager position within our company.

 <br />
 <br />